BigBear.ai Holdings Inc. (BBAI) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for BigBear.ai Holdings Inc. (BBAI) is $5.00, which is $3.35 above the current market price.
-The public float for BBAI is 40.16M and currently, short sellers hold a 12.24% of that float.
-On August 15, 2023, BBAI’s average trading volume was 5.52M shares.
+The average price predicted for BigBear.ai Holdings Inc. (BBAI) by analysts is $5.00, which is $3.62 above the current market price.
+The public float for BBAI is 40.16M, and at present, short sellers hold a 12.24% of that float.
+On August 22, 2023, the average trading volume of BBAI was 5.14M shares.

 BBAI’s Market Performance